 - Ready to eat in … 3 hours 5 mins

-- In a blender, mix together the flour, yeast, salt, and sugar.
-Pour in the warm water, and blend for 5 minutes.
+- In a blender or mixer with a dough hook, mix together the flour, yeast, salt, and sugar.
+Pour in the warm water, and mix/knead for 10 minutes.

 - Oil a large bowl, then plop the dough into that bowl.
 Drizzle olive oil over the top of the dough, then cover the bowl in plastic wrap and cover with at towel.
 Place the bowl in a warm spot e.g. in oven turned off and with the door closed and allow it to rise for 2 hours.

-- Remove bowl from the oven, place empty baking tray into the oven, and preheat your oven to 220 degrees celcius.
+- Remove the bowl from the oven.
+Place a baking tray into the oven, and preheat your oven to 220 degrees celcius.

-- Slide the parchment paper and dough onto the already hot baking tray in the oven, and immediately cover with an upturned baking dish.
+- Slide the parchment paper with the dough onto the already hot baking tray in the oven, and immediately cover with an upturned baking dish.
 Careful not to burn your hands this bits tricky! *

 - Close oven immediately and leave to bake for 30mins.